CtrlK

 7%

 This description is severely underdeveloped, essentially only providing the skill name and category without any substantive information about capabilities or usage triggers.
-It fails to help Claude understand when to select this skill over others, as it lacks concrete actions, natural trigger terms, and explicit guidance on when to activate.
+It fails to help Claude understand what the skill does or when to select it, making it nearly useless for skill selection among multiple options.

 Suggestions